AlexanderSelzer/raspberry/README.md

 ### JPEG Quality

-The Raspberry Pi is (in most cases) limited by its CPU, and not bandwidth, when streaming video.
+The Raspberry Pi is (in most cases) limited by its CPU, and not its bandwidth, when streaming video.

-Modifying the JPEG quality (e.g. `-q 80`: 80%), will cause the program to block the CPU, while the framerate may be under 2 fps.
+Modifying the JPEG quality (e.g. `-q 80`: 80%), will cause the program to block the CPU, while the framerate may drop down to under 2 fps.

+### Shared Libraries

+`mjpg_streamer` might not find the shared libraries, even though they are in the `PATH`.
+Use the full path and it will work: `/usr/local/lib/input_uvc.so`